clecap/sector-coop/Documentation/Documents/Test Chain Setup Guide.md

 On terminal T navigate to the solidity folder in the repository.
 ```
 cd sector-coop
+cd Source
-cd solidity
+cd 'Solidty Smart Contract'
 ```

 The contract uses a hard coded address as the central authority which is allowed to make other addresses to patrons.
 The hard coded line in the contract needs to replaced with one of the addresses that were initialized.
-Open `sector-coop/solidity/contracts/SeCTor.sol` with a text editor and scroll to line 138.
+Open `./contracts/SeCTor.sol` with a text editor and scroll to line 138.
 Or in case this was changed, it is the very first line after `contract SeCTor {` and says `address ca = <some address>`.
 Replace the address with one of the initialized addresses.

 To compile the contract run